myrohsing/Employee-Management-System/README.md

 - **Department Management**: Add new departments and assign employees to departments.
 - **Authentication and Authorization**: Secure access to the system based on user roles.
 - **User-friendly Interface**: Responsive design for an enhanced user experience.
-- **Allows Managers to view Client Information and and review Client projects.
+- **Clients**: Allows Managers to view Client Information and and review Client projects.

 ## Technology Stack